Skip to content

 Examples

-• Device goes down: devices.status != 1
+• A device goes down: devices.status != 1

-• Any port changes: ports.ifOperStatus != 'up'
+• A port changes: ports.ifOperStatus != 'up'

-• Root-directory gets too full: storage.storage_descr = '/' AND storage.storage_perc >= '75'
+• The root directory becomes too full: storage.storage_descr = '/' AND storage.storage_perc >= '75'

-• Any storage gets fuller than the 'warning': storage.storage_perc >= storage_perc_warn
+• A storage becomes fuller than the warning level: storage.storage_perc >= storage_perc_warn

-• Syslog, authentication failure during the last 5m: syslog.timestamp >= macros.past_5m AND syslog.msg REGEXP ".*authentication failure.*"
+• The syslog holds an authentication failure in the last 5 minutes: syslog.timestamp >= macros.past_5m AND syslog.msg REGEXP ".*authentication failure.*"

-• High memory usage: macros.device_up = 1 AND mempools.mempool_perc >= 90 AND mempools.mempool_descr REGEXP "Virtual.*"
+• The memory use is high: macros.device_up = 1 AND mempools.mempool_perc >= 90 AND mempools.mempool_descr REGEXP "Virtual.*"

-• High CPU usage(per core usage, not overall): macros.device_up = 1 AND processors.processor_usage >= 90
+• The CPU use of one core is high, not the total CPU use: macros.device_up = 1 AND processors.processor_usage >= 90

-• High port usage, where description is not client & ifType is not softwareLoopback: macros.port_usage_perc >= 80 AND port.port_descr_type != "client" AND ports.ifType != "softwareLoopback"
+• The port use is high.
+The rule excludes the client descriptions and the softwareLoopback interface type: macros.port_usage_perc >= 80 AND port.port_descr_type != "client" AND ports.ifType != "softwareLoopback"

-• Alert when mac address is located on your network ipv4_mac.mac_address = "2c233a756912"
+• A MAC address appears on your network: ipv4_mac.mac_address = "2c233a756912"

 Alert Rules Collection